create3000/x_ite/docs/_posts/components/Texturing/PixelTexture.md

 PixelTexture creates a 2D-image texture map using a numeric array of pixel values.
 Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) texture-coordinate values in range [0.0, 1.0] for opposite corners of the image.

-The PixelTexture node belongs to the **Texturing** component and requires at least level **1,** its default container field is *texture.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The PixelTexture node belongs to the **Texturing** component and requires at least support level **1,** its default container field is *texture.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy